Stinky Spoke Bike Ride

 Ride Day Details

-Packet pickup will be held from 4 to 6 p.m. on Friday, January 26, at Willows Run Golf Complex.
-Willows Run is also holding a special no-host Happy Hour for us during those hours, so we hope you'll join us!
-In terms of the ride, it’s always more convenient to pick up your packet the day before, if possible.
-Then, in the morning, you’ll park your car, ride your bike to Willows, and be all ready to go!
-If it’s not convenient to pick up your packet the day before, be at Willows in the tent starting at 7:30 a.m. on ride day to pick up your packet with your rider number.
+Packet pickup will be held from 3:00 to 6:00 p.m. on Friday, January 30, 2026 at Postdoc Brewing Company, 17625 NE 65th St #100, Redmond, WA 98052.
+It is best to pick up your packet the day before the ride, if possible.
+Then, in the morning, you’ll park your car, ride your bike to the Senior & Community Center, and be all ready to go!
+If it’s not convenient to pick up your packet the day before, be at the Senior & Community Center starting at 7:30 a.m. on ride day to pick up your packet with your rider number.
 It’s possible to pick up your swag bag after the ride—all you’ll really need from the packet is your ride number.

 Bike Parking:

-Water is available at Redmond Ridge, Farrel-McWhirter Park, and Sammamish River SAG stops along the route.
-At the Little Bit stop in Farrel-McWhirter Park, traditional hot potatoes and hot chocolate are also available.
-There might be additional snacks along the way, but if you’re going to need more fuel, better carry your own snacks.
+Water is available at Redmond Ridge and Farrel-McWhirter Park SAG stops along the route.
+At the Little Bit stop in Farrel-McWhirter Park, traditional hot potatoes with Sriracha and hot chocolate are also available.
+If you’re going to need more fuel, you are welcome to carry your own snacks, and please do not litter with wrappers along the route.

 Timing of the Ride:

-The ride starts promptly at 9 a.m. from Willows Run Golf Complex.
-You can find the starting line on the path between Willows Road and the golf complex.
-You may start the ride before 9 a.m., but there will be no guarantee that the SAG stops will be ready for you, particularly Heart Attack Hill and the stop at Redmond Ridge.
-If you take longer than four hours on the course, you may find that SAG stops have wrapped up for the day and most everyone will have left Willows Run Golf Complex.
-Lunch will be ready at 12 noon.
-Prizes will be awarded between 1:00 and 1:30 p.m.
-At 2:00 p.m., volunteers will be cleaning up and heading home.
+The ride starts promptly at 9:00 a.m. from the west side of the Senior & Community Center near the terrace.
+The starting line will be marked, and announcements will be made.
+You may start the ride before 9:00 a.m., but there will be no guarantee that the SAG stops will be ready for you, particularly Heart Attack Hill and the stop at Redmond Ridge.
+If you take longer than five hours on the course, you may find that SAG stops have wrapped up for the day and most everyone will have left the Senior & Community Center.
+Hot lunch will be served from 11:30 a.m. to about 1:30 p.m.
+Prizes will be awarded between 12:30 p.m. and 1:00 p.m.
+At 2:00 p.m. volunteers will begin cleaning up while riders head home.

 The After Party:

 After you’re finished riding, your registration fee entitles you to one free beer or soft drink (more beer is available for purchase) and hot food.
-Stick around for the results of the best poker hands and, even if you didn’t have a good hand, you’ll be eligible for drawings of wonderful gifts and prizes.
+Stick around for the results of the best poker h drawings gifts and prizes.
+Bring your favorite form of payment

 Stinky Spoke was started by avid mountain bike rider and organizer Todd Cowles to benefit Little Bit Therapeutic Riding Center.
 After 13 years, the ride transitioned to the Rotary Club of Redmond, the ride’s current organizers.
 Despite a one-year hiatus during COVID, the ride continues on in its great tradition.